codegenin/VueJsProjects/smoothies/README.md

-# smoothies
+# Smoothies

-> A Vue.js project
+> A VueJs Practice App

-## Build Setup
+# Configuration

-# create src/firebase/init.js and add code snippet replacing the xxxx with your firebase credentials
+## create src/firebase/init.js and add code snippet replacing the xxxx with your firebase credentials

 ``` javascript
 import firebase from 'firebase';